 Jesse is the Corvallis Benton-County Public Library’s Information System Analyst.
 But don’t hold that against him.
 A 2000 OSU alum, Jesse has been with the City of Corvallis since then.
 In addition to maintaining order of the Library’s IT systems, Jesse works actively to expand their public programming, including maker, 3d-printing and Minecraft.

-Raymond is an assistant professor in the School of Writing, Literature, and Film at Oregon State.
+Raymond is an associate professor in the School of Writing, Literature, and Film at Oregon State.
 His research and teaching focuses upon literature and science, environmental literature, new materialisms, and contemporary American literature.
 His recent book, The Practice of Misuse: Rugged Consumerism in Contemporary American Culture (Stanford UP, 2014) examines the significance of object repurposing in American culture from 1960s to the present.

 Margaret is an associate professor in the OSU Libraries & Press and heads its Emerging Technologies & Services Department.
 One of her interests is exploring how the maker movement aligns with librarianship to serve underrepresented groups.
 She also works with ChickTech, a nationwide non-profit started at OSU to encourage girls and women to pursue careers in science and technology.

 Charles is currently OSU faculty in the arts and interdisciplinary studies, but in past lives an archivist, IT manager, and an editor.
 Charles now refinishes furniture on the side, spends way too much time searching for used vinyl, and when not chasing/being chased by his booming family, focuses on building new and rewarding interdisciplinary and engagement programming at OSU.